Scared to Live

-"Scared to Live" is a song by Canadian singer the Weeknd from his fourth studio album After Hours.
+"Scared to Live" is a song by the Canadian singer-songwriter the Weeknd from his fourth studio album After Hours.
 He performed the song for the first time on March 8, 2020, with American musician Oneohtrix Point Never, during an episode of Saturday Night Live.
 The SNL version of the song was officially released alongside the deluxe edition of its parent album on March 23, 2020.
 The Weeknd wrote and produced the song with Max Martin and Oscar Holter, writing credits also going to Belly and Oneohtrix Point Never.
 Elton John and Bernard Taupin received additional songwriting credits for the interpolation of John's 1970 single "Your Song".

 Background and promotion

 In early February 2020, SNL confirmed that it was going to have the Weeknd as a musical guest on March 7, 2020.
 During the episode, the Weeknd performed the comedic skit "On the Couch" with Kenan Thompson and Chris Redd, and two songs from his album After Hours: the single "Blinding Lights" and the previously unreleased "Scared to Live" with Oneohtrix Point Never.
 The studio version of the song was then released on March 20, 2020, alongside the rest of the album.

-In an interview with Variety, Elton John shared, "Abel has his own unique artistic voice — that's the hallmark of a genuinely great, long-term artist.
-I'm utterly thrilled that the DNA for 'Your Song' has found its way into 'Scared to Live'.
-It's the greatest compliment a songwriter can ever receive."
+Elton John shared in an interview with New Zealand radio presenter Zane Lowe that he was happy with the interpolation of "Your Song" in Scared to Live, stating, “I’m so blown away, I mean, just to be part of his record, for someone my age and as someone who loves what he does, I’m so thrilled and I just love him.
+I just think … I was watching a couple of things this morning that were the same old stuff, the rap stuff and I was thinking, ‘Good old Abel, he’s making music.
+He’s making proper music.'”